 After faithfully serving our country, members of the armed forces may contemplate their next career move.
 If you are considering attending a community college to further your training and education, you are in store for good financial news!
 There are a variety of programs and scholarships specifically designed to help fund veterans pursuing higher education.

 Federal Funding for Veterans

-The Post 9/11 GI Bill is specifically available to veterans who served for at least 90 days on or after September 11, 2001 and received an honourable discharge.
-This program will pay for your tuition (as long as it does not exceed the maximum in-state tuition charged by a public institution in the state), a monthly housing allowance if you have dependents, as well as a stipend of $1,000 annually for books
+The Post 9/11 GI Bill is specifically available to veterans who served for at least 90 days on or after September 11, 2001, and received an honorable discharge.
+This program will pay for your tuition (as long as it does not exceed the maximum in-state tuition charged by a public institution in the state), a monthly housing allowance if you have dependents, as well as a stipend of $1,000 annually for books.

 Scholarships Available through Community Colleges